FPGAwars/apio/docs/additional-tools.md

 apio format pll.v
 ```

-> The Apio example colorlight-5a-75b-v8/pll shows a complete project that uses
+> The Apio example `colorlight-5a-75b-v8/pll` demonstrates a complete project that uses
 > an ECP5 PLL.
-The `pll.v` file includes unused signal references added to satisfy `apio lint`.
+The `pll.v` file in the example includes unused signal references added to satisfy `apio lint`.
+> This issue is tracked at <https://github.com/FPGAwars/apio/issues/670>.

 ---